anniechen0506/Database-Management-SQL-2021-Fall/README.md

 - W12: Big Data and Analytics (1) - [HW5]
 - W13: Big Data and Analytics (2)
 - W14: Final Exam and Final Project

+## Reference
+ - Reference: Modern Database Management (13th edition/2019) by Jeff Hoffer, Ramesh, and Heikki Topi, Pearson
+ - Case Study: Fundamentals of Database Systems (7th edition, 2015) by R. Elmasri and S.B.
+Navathe, Addison-Wesley
+ - Supplement: Big Data : A Revolution that will transform how we live, work, and think (2013) by Viktor Mayer-Schonberger, Kenneth Cukier.